 • Your dentures can develop stains like natural teeth, but you cannot use conventional whitening agents.

-• Do not apply abrasive products, hard toothbrushes or household bleaching products to your dentures.
-Also avoid regular toothpaste and hot water.
+• Do not use abrasive products, hard toothbrushes, or household bleaching products on your dentures.
+Also, avoid regular toothpaste and hot water.

 • Use Authority Dental to book an appointment for the cheap dentures nearby, or sign up for a dental discount plan and save big on all dental procedures, including dentures.